|

 - Rainfall

-The addition of this powerful measurement tool is a complement in making administrative decisions, operational management and research in the Reserve and around, in a context of increased security and efficient use of resources.
+The addition of this powerful measurement tool is a complement and help in making administrative decisions, operational management and research in the Reserve and around, in a context of increased security and efficient use of resources.

 |